Vertigez/Bot/README.md

 =================================================================================

 How to create a bot:
-1. Write to @BotFather / newbot
+1. Write to @BotFather /newbot
 2. Enter the name of the bot
 3. Enter your @, es.Flood1Bot, Flood2Bot .....
-4. Write / setprivacy and settalo to disabled, otherwise only a bot will respond to the command.
+4. Write /setprivacy and settalo to disabled, otherwise only a bot will respond to the command.
-5. To enter the photo do / setuserpic and send the photo of the bot.
+5. To enter the photo do /setuserpic and send the photo of the bot.

 How to download the source:
 1. If there is to do: apt-get install git